cdktf/cdktf-provider-snowflake/API.md

 - *Type:* string

 The privilege to grant on the current or future function.
+Must be one of `USAGE` or `OWNERSHIP`.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake/r/function_grant#privilege FunctionGrant#privilege}